apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

         def __init__(self) -> None:
             """
-            Initialize the user-defined table function (UDTF).
+            Initializes the user-defined table function (UDTF).
+This is optional.

             This method serves as the default constructor and is called once when the UDTF is instantiated on the executor side.

             Any class fields assigned in this method will be available for subsequent calls to the `eval` and `terminate` methods.
+This class instance will remain alive until all rows in the current partition have been consumed by the `eval` method.

             Notes
             -----
             - This method does not accept any extra arguments.
+Only the default constructor is supported.
             - You cannot create or reference the Spark session within the UDTF.
 Any attempt to do so will result in a serialization error.
             """